 The Civil Division of the United States Attorney’s Office handles a wide variety of civil litigation to protect and advance the interests of the United States in the District of Wyoming.
 Due to the small size of the civil attorney staff, comprised of a Civil Chief and three Assistant United States Attorneys (AUSAs), all of our civil AUSAs must be prepared to handle the myriad types of federal litigation that arise in the District.

 The Civil Division must defend the interests of the United States in cases filed against the United States (where the United States is designated as defendant), protect the interests of the United States in cases where the United States has an interest but has not been sued or initiated a civil suit in the matter (where the United States is otherwise designated, i.e., not a defendant or a plaintiff), and advance the interests of the United States in affirmative cases (where the United States sues a party in court and is designated as plaintiff).
-The chart above (Figure 1) shows the percentage of civil cases filed or responded to that fell into each of these categories in FY 16.
-Although most of our civil cases are litigated in U.S. District Court, the Civil Division also handles some appeals in the U.S. Court of Appeals for the Tenth Circuit.
+Most of our civil cases are litigated in U.S. District Court, the Civil Division also handles some appeals in the U.S. Court of Appeals for the Tenth Circuit.
 In addition, some civil matters require AUSAs to appear in State of Wyoming courts and before certain boards and commissions.
 While in most cases civil AUSAs act as the lead attorneys for the Government in the District of Wyoming, they also serve as local counsel in cases litigated by Main Justice trial attorneys, who work for one of the Department of Justice’s litigating divisions headquartered in Washington, D.C. (e.g., the Main Justice Environment & Natural Resources Division, Tax Division, Civil Division, etc.).

 Different types of cases generally require different amounts of staff time to litigate.
 The following chart demonstrates the level of effort in workyears spent by AUSAs litigating each cause of action category described above (see explanation of “workyears” below).